Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 7. Sweetness: The sweet spot in coffee

 Since ancient times, we have been guided by sweetness in food.
-Because whether a fruit was ripe was recognized by its sweetness level.
-If we find sweetness in coffee, we value it higher – even if the sugar content is hardly measurable.
+Whether a fruit was ripe was determined by its level of sweetness.
+If we find sweetness in coffee, we rate it higher—even if the sugar content is barely measurable.
 The perception of sweetness arises from balance and roast aromas.

 Indulgence allowed!

-Train your sweetness perception by consciously trying different sweet foods: honey, vanilla, caramel, chocolate, or pastries.
-Everything has a different kind of sweetness.
+Train your sweetness perception by consciously trying various sweet foods: honey, vanilla, caramel, chocolate, or pastries.
+Everything has a different type of sweetness.
 Recognizing these differences helps you perceive subtle nuances in coffee.

 8. Sweetness and acidity: the perfect duo

-The perfect balance in the cup is created by the interplay of acidity and sweetness.
+The perfect balance in the cup is created by the interaction of acidity and sweetness.
 While acidity brings freshness, sweetness provides harmony and roundness.
-"Sweetness supports Acidity" – sweetness supports acidity and makes it more pleasant.
+"Sweetness supports acidity"—sweetness supports acidity and makes it more pleasant.

 The self-test

 Squeeze half a lemon into a glass of water.
-After analyzing the acidity, add half a tablespoon of sugar.
-You will notice: The acidity seems milder, even though it remains the same.
-Sweetness balances acidity – if it's missing, the drink tastes flat and sticky.
+After you have analyzed the acidity, add half a tablespoon of sugar.
+You will notice that the acidity feels milder, even though it remains the same.
+Sweetness balances out acidity—if it is missing, the drink feels flat and sticky.

-With these simple practical tips, you can sharpen your sensory perception at home and deepen your understanding of coffee.
-And if you're keen to exchange ideas with like-minded people, visit our Sensory 1 course in Basel.
+With these simple practical tips, you can sharpen your sensory skills at home and deepen your understanding of coffee.
+And if you would like to exchange ideas with like-minded people, visit our Sensory 1 course in Basel.

 What do you think?